maxijonson/advent-of-code-2020/calendar/day 4/challenge 1/README.md

 ### Approach

-Like the day 2 challenge, parsing was longer than checking if the passports were valid.
-I had to separate passports by blank lines, which took a while to find that `\n\n` does not count as a blank line, apparently.
-Instead, the expression was `\r\n\r`.
-Using this expression, I can separate passports with the `;` character and put each passports on a single line, rather than pairs being separated either by spaces or newlines.

 After parsing the input into an array of passports, I itterate through them and check if they are valid using the `isValid` function.
 This function only checks the presence of the required fields on the passport.

 ### Answer